TimeLine : 1997

 June 14, 1997

 • Doug Doyle masters the FarmBeetles recordings at Digital Dog studios, eleven years after the project was started.
+Three or four of the songs were recorded in 1986 during the Fearful Symmetry sessions and the remaining tracks were recording in the mid 90s.

 July 1997

-Album Info
+Album Info & Lyrics

-• Ten Gallon Hat EP (preview pre-release of John Wayne) is released at Cornerstone.
+• Terry's Ten Gallon Hat EP (preview pre-release of John Wayne) is released at Cornerstone.
 Only 1000 copies were printed.

 • Terry also takes part in a press conference at the fest.
 After the press conference, Terry went back to the Stunt booth and played some songs on his acoustic guitar.